Anglo-French Supreme War Council: During the Phoney War

 In Paris, on 5 April, at a meeting not of the SWC, Churchill pressed for Operation Royal Marine, but, fearing German reprisals, the French refused to countenance any mining of the Rhine.
 Churchill, therefore, decided that Britain alone would undertake the mining off Narvik; this action (Operation Wilfred) was planned for 8 April.
 However, in the meantime, the Germans had launched Operation Weserübung, the invasion of Norway and Denmark.
 Paul Reynaud, Édouard Daladier and Admiral Darlan flew to London for an emergency meeting of the SWC on 9 April.
 Here, it was resolved that an Anglo-French task force would be sent to Norway, but the operation (Plan R 4) was a failure.
 Not only did it prove impossible to stop the export of iron ore from Scandinavia to Germany but also the troops had to be evacuated, in what was known as Operation Alphabet.

 A further meeting of the council took place in Paris on 22 and 23 April, when it was agreed that the Allies would stand fast in Norway; Trondheim and Narvik would continue to be the main objectives.
 It was also decided that the RAF would, without further discussion, bomb the Ruhr if the Germans were to invade the Netherlands or Belgium.

-When the Supreme War Council met on 27 April, the French mistakenly hoped that Britain would postpone the evacuation of Norway.
+When the Supreme War Council met on 27 April, the French mistakenly hoped that Britain would postpone the evacuation from Central Norway.
 Reynaud was furious, deploring "the old men [in London] who do not know how to take a risk" and returning to Paris with influenza.
 There was acrimony on both sides; the French convinced that Albion was indeed perfidious and the British stereotyping their ally as "temperamental".